Quick Summary

 The Western Kshatrapa and Saka eras saw the incorporation of foreign elements into Indian architecture, leading to a more eclectic style.
 This period also marked the beginning of rock-cut architecture, with the Kshatrapas contributing to the development of cave temples.

 Cave architecture reached new heights with sites like the Bhaja and Karla Caves.
-These rock-cut monasteries and chaityas (prayer halls) featured intricate facades and interior carvings.
-It showcased a blend of architectural prowess and religious devotion.
+These rock-cut monasteries and chaityas (prayer halls) featured intricate facades and interior carvings, showcasing a blend of architectural prowess and religious devotion.

 Source:- ghumakkar

 During the Gupta Period in India, people revered it as the period of Indian Art and architectural splendor, during which they erected famous Vishnu and Shiva temples.
-In this age, the most sophisticated form of temple architecture appeared with the Dashavatara temple in Deograh.
+In this age, India’s most sophisticated form of ancient architecture appeared with the Dashavatara temple in Deograh.
 At the time, people believed it to be a perfect example of such aesthetics and spirituality.
+During this period, the ancient architecture in India reflected a blend of intricate artistry and spiritual significance.

 Ajanta and Ellora caves, with their breathtaking murals and sculptures, are the epitome of rock-cut Architecture.
 They are a mix of religious sanctity and aesthetic splendor.
 The monks used the caves both as monastic retreats and as canvases.
 These produced the most sophisticated art dating back to Ancient India.